 He bursts in and asks if Krogstad's letter is true.

-She confirms that it is, and begs him to not try and save her.
+She confirms that it is, and begs him to not try to save her.

 Torvald makes no mention of trying to save her.
 Instead, he rips into his wife, saying she's just as disgusting as her father was.